 Members of 1815 or WEA - Eligible for medical benefits if retired on or before June 30, 2013.
 Eligible for life benefits after 10 years of service.

 The following members were covered by the benefit terms as of June 30, 2022:

-Inactive plan members 1,694

-Active plan members 535

-Total plan members 2,229
+Inactive plan members or beneficiaries currently receiving benefits Active plan members 1,694 535 Total plan members 2,229

 Contributions